braedencrankd/alpine-motion/readme.md

 **DISCLAIMER: This package is still in active development and is not ready for production use.
 I'm open to any suggestions on improving this package.**

-An AlpineJS plugin to create a SwiperJS slider using the elegance alpine directives.

 ## Resources

 - [Motion One](https://motion.dev/)